Mopacho

 While the dance rose to widespread continental and international popularity through DJ Afara Tsena Fukuchima, it was also popularized by Roga Roga (left), Fally Ipupa (center left), Serge Beynaud (center right), and DJ Kedjevara (right).

 Mopacho is a Congolese dance that emerged in Brazzaville in 1990, created by Sixte Singha, a native of Ouenzé, the city's 5th arrondissement.
 According to Agence d'Information d'Afrique Centrale, mopacho is "performed with full-body movements from head to toe.
 However, it varies in gesture from one department to another, with dancers influenced by the dance steps of their respective regions".
 The dance gained widespread popularity in the early 2020s among the youths on both sides of the Congo River, particularly in Brazzaville and Kinshasa, through social media platforms such as TikTok, where viral challenges turned it into a youth culture.
-Its mainstream breakthrough surfaced in 2022 with DJ Afara Tsena Fukuchima's hit "Afro Mbokalisation", which propelled the dance to continental attention and was later embraced by several prominent musicians, including Fally Ipupa, DJ Kedjevara, Gaz Mawete, and Serge Beynaud, who incorporated its movements into their songs.
+Its mainstream breakthrough surfaced in 2022 with DJ Afara Tsena Fukuchima's hit "Afro Mbokalisation", which propelled the dance to continental attention and was later embraced by several prominent musicians, including Fally Ipupa, DJ Kedjevara, Gaz Mawete, and Serge Beynaud, who incorporated its movements into their music videos.